 It’s that jolt of caffeine setting the cogs of our brains in motion.

 For all these reasons and more, having the right coffee shop near your apartment is essential.
-To put it simply: it’s critical to find the right coffee shop near your house.

 For most of the country, that’s a Starbucks: fast, efficient, and no surprises.
 In fact, there’s a phenomenon in real estate called the “Starbucks Effect” whereby housing prices increase the closer they are to one of the chain’s locations.